kids-first/kf-germline-workflow/docs/GATK_GERMLINE_README.md

 small-scale experiments, such as targeted gene panels or exome studies with fewer than 30 exomes."
 Therefore, VQSR is only activated in this workflow when the input gVCFs for this workflow come from whole genome sequencing experiments or when the user provides 30 or more exome gVCFs.
+The 30+ samples will be jointly genotpyed and that genotyped VCF will be provided to VQSR.

 Hard Filtering is really only constrained by having sufficient depth.
 In the case of exome and targeted sequencing, the depths are more than sufficient.
 Our